Principal Medical Herbalist

 St Georges Hospital Medical School, London

-; and lately at
+; and also

 Leicester University in Immunotoxicology